mrasmussen72/AzureCost/README.md

 $RunPasswordPrompt =           $true   #Uses Read-Host to prompt the user at the command prompt to enter password.  this will create the  text file in $SecurePasswordLocation.

+$AzureForGov =                 $false   #Set to true if running commands against Azure for US Government

 $GetCostAllResources =         $true   #Gets the cost of ALL objects in ALL resource groups

 $numOfDays =                   1      # How far to calculate cost.
 Value here is number of days in the past